-Top Tip for Val di Fiemme Ski Resort
+Tips before going to Val di Fiemme Ski Resort

-- ‘Guest Card’ is given for free with a stay of a minimum of 2 nights, which enables you to discounts, free public transport, castles, museums and archaeological sites.
+- ‘Guest Card’ is given for free with a stay of a minimum of 2 nights, which enables you to discounts, free public transport, castles, museums, and archaeological sites.
 Check with your hotel if they offer it.

 - Beware when booking a hotel, as stated before there are different villages in Val di Fiemme that are spread out and give you access to different ski areas.